pagkly/Zed/Investopedia4/What Is a Whitewash Resolution.md

 ## Example of a Whitewash Resolution

 As a whitewash example, say private company ABC wishes to be purchased by company XYZ.
-Company ABC might provide financial assistance to Company XYZ to give it enough capital to purchase its shares.
+Company ABC might provide financial assistance to Company XYZ to give it enough capital to purchase its [[Shares|shares]].

 Before this can happen, Company ABC directors must pass a whitewash resolution.
-The resolution passed by Company ABC would note that even after providing assistance the company will remain viable for at least a year.
+The resolution passed by Company ABC would note that even after providing assistance the company [[Will|will]] remain viable for at least a year.

 The company must remain financially viable at least 12 months after the financial assistance is issued to Company XYZ for the purchase.
 As well, Company ABC shareholders must approve the transaction.